-The target for the first leg will be the southwest quadrant of the partially submerged structure known as Maui Nui.
+The target for the first leg was the southwest quadrant of the partially submerged structure known as Maui Nui.
 This is the geological complex that includes the islands of Maui, Molokai, Lanai, and Kaho’Olawe.
 Those are just the pieces that rise above the surface.
 If you add the below-the-water view, you see that all these islands are part of what looks like one large underwater mountain.
 “But we don’t really know the order in which things were put together,” says Robert Dunn, a UH marine geologist who will lead the cruise, “It’s a bit of a puzzle.”

 Leg Two: Mixing It Up

 When normal tides push water up features like this ridge, they can create submerged waves known as internal tides.
 The Hawaiian Islands are more or less perpendicular to the lunar tide flow, so this effect is particularly pronounced.
 The currents and vertical motions associated with internal tides have significant effects of their own, including a major role in the ocean’s energy budget.
-Although the energy from internal tides can spread across thousands of miles, the team will focus on localized, high-energy processes at the ridge.
+Although the energy from internal tides can spread across thousands of miles, the team focused on localized, high-energy processes at the ridge.